MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

    1. Add a client **Keys** by selecting a key duration and take note of the key.

       >[!IMPORTANT]
       > Take note of this key as your application developers and data scientists will need it later to authenticate.
-You will also need this key if you choose to [use roles to give web services permissions to certain users](security-roles.md).
 See example below.

    1. Also, take note of the application's tenant id.
 The tenant ID is the domain of the Azure Active Directory account, for example,  `myMRServer.contoso.com`.